 Like bruising, these are primarily skin injuries, but more serious injuries can result in loss of blood and may require stitches or even surgery.
 They may result in permanent scarring or disfigurement.

 If you have received one of these serious car accident injuries in a collision that was not your fault, first, seek immediate medical attention from your doctor or an emergency medical center.
-When you’re safe, contact the experienced car accident injury attorneys at TorkLaw today.
+When you’re safe, you need to start considering how to handle your car accident case.
+The most important step will be contacting the experienced team of car accident injury attorneys at TorkLaw.
 You don’t need to suffer alone, and you may deserve compensation for your injuries.
 Complete the form on this page, or call us at 888.845.9696.